-- Make sure candles are in a sturdy holder and kept at least 3 feet from anything flammable.
+- Make sure candles are in a sturdy holder and kept at least 1 foot from anything flammable.

-- ALWAYS BLOW OUT candles before leaving apartment or going to sleep
+- ALWAYS blow out candles before leaving the room or going to sleep.

 - An estimated 40% of fatal fires involve the use of alcohol by victims, their family members, or friends.

-- After move-in, tour hallways, basement and common areas to locate exits (doors & windows).
-Know where fire extinguishers are, and which fire doors should be kept closed.
+- After move-in, tour hallways, basement and common areas to locate exits (doors and windows).
+Know where fire extinguishers are and which fire doors should be kept closed.